mgimeno/arduino-puzzle-box/README.md

 1. Insert the key in the lock and turn it
 2. Use a source of light through the little hole
-3. Use a valid RFID card/keychain on the centre of the box's backside
+3. Use a valid RFID card/keychain on the centre of the box's backside.
+The list of valid RFID tags is set in the code.
-4. Use the correct combination of colours by pushing the buttons below the big RGB LED
+4. Use the correct combination of colours by pushing the buttons below the big RGB LED.
+The combination is set in the code and currently is: Purple, Blue, Red, Green and Cyan.
 5. Use a mobile/computer to scan for WIFI networks.
 Upon switch-on, the box automatically creates a WIFI access point and its name contains a sequence of numbers (randomly generated every time we switch on the box) that we then need to input by using the box's keypad

+## Arduino board

+The code compatible with the Arduino Nano board.

 ## Development

-It's been developed using the official Arduino IDE and is compatible with the Arduino Nano board.
+It's been developed using the official Arduino IDE